Blotch3D/Blotch3D/README.md

 online but note that they may not work in later MonoGame releases.

-To properly make the BlWindow3D window be a child window of an existing GUI, you need to explicitly size, position, and convey Z order to that 3D window so that it is overlaid over the child window.
-The BlWindow3D.WindowForm field will be useful for this (Microsoft Windows only).
+To properly make the BlWindow3D window be a child window of an existing GUI, you need to either explicitly size, position, and convey Z order to that 3D window so that it is overlaid over the child window, or use
+<https://github.com/sqrMin1/MonoGame.Forms>.
+The BlWindow3D.WindowForm
+field can also provide some WinForms functionality (Microsoft Windows only).

 By default, lighting, background color, and sprite coloring are set so